theNewDynamic/hugo-module-tnd-iubenda/README.md

 #### version

-Allow's cache busting by updating the parameter with a new value whenever the Iubenda API response needs to be refreshed. (most likey after editing the settings of any given document)
+Allow's cache busting by updating the parameter with a new value whenever the Iubenda API response needs to be refreshed --- most likey after editing the settings of any given document.

 #### no_markup